 Today there is a pill for everything.
-You’re depressed?
+Are you depressed?
 Take medicine to make you happy.
 Are you anxious or nervous?
 Take a pill to relax.
-You want to lose weight and suppress your appetite?
+Do you want to lose weight and suppress your appetite?
 You take a diet pill.
-If you have a condition, illness, or a symptom of any uncomfortable feeling to you, you can get a prescription or an over the counter medication, and it’s taken care of at that moment.
+If you have a condition, illness, or a symptom of any uncomfortable feeling to you, you can get a prescription or an over-the-counter medication, and it’s taken care of at that moment.

 Everyone Has Experienced Pain

 We have experienced pain in one form or another.
 From falling on the playground as a kid or breaking a limb during a hike as an adult, we all have experienced pain.
 There are, though, two different kinds of pain: acute pain and chronic pain.
-Severe pain is when you injure yourself, and it can be corrected by going to see a doctor and getting a cast put on for a couple of months, taking some short term pain meds until the injury is healed.
+Severe pain is when you injure yourself, and it can be corrected by seeing a doctor and getting a cast put on for a couple of months, taking some short-term pain meds until the injury is healed.

-Acute pain doesn’t last very long.
-Chronic pain is persistent and can last for more extended periods, weeks, months or even years.
-In some cases, there may be no cure such as from an illness or disease, such as cancer.
+Acute pain doesn’t last very long, and chronic pain is persistent and can last for more extended periods, weeks, months, or even years.
+In some cases, there may be no cure, such as from an illness or disease, such as cancer.
 According to the Centers for Disease Control and Prevention (CDC):

 In 2016, an estimated 20.4% of U.S. adults had chronic pain, and 8.0% of U.S. adults had high-impact chronic pain.

-Even though chronic pain isn’t always curable, there are treatments that can help.
+Even though chronic pain isn’t always curable, some treatments can help.
 Such treatments can be drug treatment, such as being prescribed pain relievers by a licensed physician.
-There are also treatments that don’t include drugs such as physical therapy, acupuncture, and surgery.
+Some treatments don’t include drugs such as physical therapy, acupuncture, and surgery.

 Painkillers Can Lead to Addiction

-While painkillers are the quickest and easiest answer to cure pain, it can definitely have its drawbacks.
-Painkillers, such as Vicodin, OxyContin, and Morphine are successful at reducing the sensitivity to pain, but they also create a sense of euphoria feeling that some people enjoy and come to crave.
-This is where people can get addicted and/or are at a higher risk of an overdose if they don’t take the medication as directed.
+While painkillers are the quickest and easiest answer to cure pain, they can have their drawbacks.
+Painkillers, such as Vicodin, OxyContin, and Morphine, successfully reduce the sensitivity to hurt, but they also create a sense of euphoria feeling that some people enjoy and come to crave.
+People can get addicted and are at a higher risk of an overdose if they don’t take the medication as directed.

-When you hear about opioid overdoses, you assume it is because of an illicit drug, such as heroin or fentanyl, but it is just as easy to overdose on prescription opioids.
-Vicodin is the most frequently prescribed narcotic painkiller.
-Vicodin is a combination of two painkillers: hydrocodone and acetaminophen.
+When you hear about opioid overdoses, you assume it is because of an illicit drug, heroin, or fentanyl.
+Still, it is just as easy to overdose on prescription opioids.
+Vicodin is the most frequently prescribed narcotic painkiller, and Vicodin is a combination of two painkillers: hydrocodone and acetaminophen.

-A doctor usually prescribes it after surgery, a tooth removal or any pain-induced injury.
-Doctors prescribe the medication for a short period of time until the pain lessens.
-While the majority of patients have no problem taking the medication, there is a risk for misuse and risk of overdose whether by accident or on purpose.
+A doctor usually prescribes it after surgery, a tooth removal, or any pain-induced injury, and doctors prescribe the medication for a short period until the pain lessens.
+While most patients have no problem taking the drug, there is a risk for misuse and risk of overdose, whether by accident or on purpose.